 · How many drinks you consumed ( using standard sizing)

 · How long it took for you to consume the alcohol

 · If you are hungry

 Research has shown than men and women metabolize alcohol differently due to differences in their body, specifically the enzymes that are used with the metabolizing of alcohol.
+Women have less alcohol dehydrogenase enzymes to process and break down alcohol in their stomach.
 Individuals who weigh more, tend to have a lower blood alcohol content when compared to someone who weighs less that has consumed the same alcohol in the same amount of time.

 It is important to be mindful of the criteria for one standard drink.
 Standard drinks may not be what you pour for yourself or what is served to you.
 Drink measurements are as follows:

 · One 12 oz. regular beer (4.5% alcohol)